rpyron/delim-SOM/README.md

 #Trim missingness
 a = missingno(a, type = "loci", cutoff = 0.20)
 a#trimmed to 20% missing data

-#Convert genind object from adegenet to allele frequencies
-struc <- makefreq(a)

 #Convert allele frequences to matrix
 alleles <- makefreq(a)